Looking For a Magnet That Can Attract Gold

 Everyone knows that magnets are supposed to attract only ferrous metals like iron and steel.
 After years of trial & error, lots of money and listening to everyone telling me "It WON'T WORK" I have proved them wrong.
 Seeming to defy the laws of physics & magnetic principals as we know them, it will pick up dollar-size pieces of copper, silver, gold and other non-ferrous metals.
 Excellent 'Crowd-Stopper' at science fairs or similar gatherings.(Weight 11 pounds).

 The International Jury Award of Innovative Excellence in the Category of Specialized Technology was presented to Lawrence Wandell for the Display of the Non-Ferrous Electromagnet at INPEX 2010 June 16-18 2010 Pittsburgh, PA USA.
 The device will attract aluminum, copper, lead, brass, silver and gold (in pure form), also leaves, wood, insects, stone, coins and a whole bunch of other interesting things one wouldn't normally associate with a magnetLawrence Wandell

 Herkimer, New York

-A. Check out eddy current separation on the web; this ='s a gold magnet!
-Non-magnetic conductors e.g. gold, silver copper etc. can have electric fields inducted into them.
+A. Check out eddy current separation on the web; this equals a gold magnet!
+Non-magnetic conductors e.g. gold, silver, copper, etc. can have electric fields inducted into them.
 These electric fields attract and repel just as do magnetic fields.
 Building the device to produce such electric field requires a moving magnetic field with the flux lines cutting a non-magnetic conductor causing eddy currents in that object.
 These eddy currents cause an electric field to be produced in the object which will induce an opposite field in other metal.Michael McNeill

 - Chassell, Michigan, USA